dch21/OutdoorTable/README.md

 ### Restaurant Show Page

-* Restaurant Show Page: a comprehensive collection of information that allows users to make choices regarding where to dine.
+* Restaurant Show Page
-  * Basic info: complete restaurant data such as hours, location, price range, photos, and COVID-19 precautions are fetched from the PostgreSQL database by the Rails RESTful API.
-They information is stored in the Redux state for React to render on the overview and sidebar sections.
+  * Basic info: restaurant data such as hours, location, price range, or cuisine are fetched from the PostgreSQL database by the Rails RESTful API.
+The data is stored in the Redux state for React to render on the overview and sidebar sections.
-  * Favorites: through React/Redux, users can instantly save or unsave restaurants by clicking the save/unsave in the restaurant overview.
+  * Favorites: through React/Redux, users can instantly save or unsave restaurants with out a page refresh.
+A click in the save/unsave in the overview section sends an AJAX request that updates the user's saved restaurants on the backend.
-  * Integrated Google Maps API: restaurant is shown on map, while clicking the address opens up new Google Maps window so users can search how far they are from the restaurant.
+  * Google Maps API: restaurant is shown on map, while the address link opens a new Google Maps window so users can search how far they are from the restaurant.
-  * Aggregate Data: review data for Food, Service, Ambience, Noise Level and Overall Value are aggregated and averaged on the Rails backend to give users information on how past diners liked their dining experience.
-In addition to showing reviewer name and location, the backend also calculates the age of the review based on days from today to quickly give users a sense of which reviews are most relevant and timely.
+  * Aggregate Data: review data for Food, Service, Ambience, Noise Level and Overall Value are averaged on the Rails backend to give users aggregated information on how past diners enjoyed their dining experience.
+The backend also calculates the age of the review based on days from today to quickly give users a sense of which reviews are most relevant and timely.

 ### Reservations and User Page

 * Making a Reservation
-  * To make a reservation, fill out the "Make a reservation form" on the restuarant show page.
-Through React/Redux, picking a new time will result in a new list of available times without a page refresh.
-Clicking the time redirects the user to a reservation confirmation page.
+  * Reservation: fill out the "Make a reservation form" on the restaurant show page.
+Through React/Redux, picking a time will generate a new list of available times without a page refresh.
+The user is redirected to a reservation confirmation page once they have selected a dining time.
-  * Error handling: users cannot make a reservation unless they fill out the email and phone number fields.
+  * Error handling: Validations have been set up on the Rails Controller so users cannot make a reservation unless they fill out the email and phone number fields.
 Users also have to be logged in to make a reservation.
   * Upon confirming their reservation, the user is redirected to their account page where they can see the current and past reservations as well as saved restaurants.

+### Additional Features
+  * User authentication with BCrypt storing password hashes and frontend rendering proper login/sign-up error messages from the backend.
+  * Reservation system keeps count of the number of reservations made in a given day to indicate restaurant popularity.
+  * User can fill out a review only after they have made a reservation and dined at the restaurant.
+  * Ability to modify reservations and favorites on the user page.

 ### Resources/ Links